riceissa/issarice.com/wiki/making-my-working-environment-portable.md

   mood) problems one runs into in trying to make one's working environment portable.

+More generic software rant: I encounter *a lot* of small software-related nuisances in my daily life.
+And, having learned how to program, I know that, theoretically, I could spend time digging into each problem, contacting the software author or whatever (most of the software I use is free software and actively maintained, so this is possible), filing a bug report or working to trace the error/fix it.
+But would I do that for such a small nuisance?
+For any *particular* nuisance, it seems like the total amount of time lost from it is less than the expected time it would take for me to fix the problem.
+So in the long run, the problems that get fixed are the serious flaws, or the ones that are fun to fix, or that seem easy to fix, and so on, and I'm left with generally good software that just doesn't work *quite* right.

 # External links

   * [How to Efficiently Work Offline](http://www.wikihow.com/Efficiently-Work-Offline) by Vipul Naik